MyEtherWallet/etherwallet/README.md

 - Send Transactions - Add optional custom gas limit / data on standard send transaction tab
 - Global - Modularize the JS to use across .com and CX
 - Generate Wallet / Bulk Generate - When generating a new wallet, the password is shown in plaintext instead of dots.
 I would rather have them shown as dots, perhaps with a optional ticker to show the plaintext. (from reddit thread)
+- Paper wallet Address should be checksum'd
+- Change layout of paper wallet to have the two QR codes further apart.

 #### just .com
 - View Wallet Details - Add unencrypted JSON option